Ohlhorst Digital

 Depth

-Sets how strongly Ancora applies correction.
-Higher values result in more processing — in L/R mode, this centers excessive panning more aggressively; in M/S mode, it reduces stereo width more.
+Sets how firmly Ancora pulls content back toward the Target threshold — in L/R mode, this centers excessive panning more aggressively; in M/S mode, it reduces over-threshold Side content more firmly.
+At Depth 0 no correction happens, regardless of the Target setting.
+Target and Depth work like a compressor: Target sets the threshold (which content gets corrected), Depth sets the amount (how hard).
 This main control is bidirectionally linked with the Depth curve — adjusting the slider updates all curve handles proportionally, while modifying individual curve handles updates the slider to reflect their average value.

 Bands